WWF WrestleMania: The Arcade Game: Ports

 Ports were developed for Mega Drive/Genesis, 32X, Super NES, PlayStation, Sega Saturn, and MS-DOS.

 The Super NES release omits Bam Bam Bigelow and Yokozuna.
 When the maximum of three characters are on screen simultaneously, the game slows down.
 It also lacks several voice and commentary samples and damage taken by in-game fighters from attacks was reduced.

 The Genesis version retains most of the voice and commentary samples from the arcade and allows for four wrestlers on-screen, also with slow down.
 The 32X release is similar to the standard Genesis version, but with improved graphics and audio.
 However, the frame rate was reduced to 30 frames per second in the 32X port compared to 60 frames per second in all other versions.

 The PlayStation version omits most of the background music especially during the matches, match transition and title screen and plays the theme songs of the victorious wrestler on a small loop only after one on one victory between two players, and the only other music played is during the end of the Intercontinental, World Wrestling Federation tournaments, the end of the Tag Team rumble, and during the credits.
 But includes much more improved graphics with no slow down when the maximum number of wrestlers are present in the ring.
-Also introduces an introduction by Howard Finkel and the theme song for Wrestlemania 8 through XIV on the character select screen.
+Also introduces an introduction by Howard Finkel, albeit the removal of Midway mentions, and the theme song for Wrestlemania 8 through XIV on the character select screen.